delington/Samples/swagger-codegen/README.md

 # Swagger codegen

-Sample project fow showing swagger-codegen-maven-plugin working.
+Sample project to show how `swagger-codegen-maven-plugin` works.

 2 `.yaml` files are examples for code generation:
 - `api.yaml`